tamarakaufler/go-build-servers/bootstrapping/postgres/README.md

         Shorty, Url string
     }

-The primary key id is shorty.Model.ID.
+the primary key id is shorty.Model.ID.
 Adding an id as the struct field will result in an error message about a duplicate id and the table will not be created.

 #### Without gorm AutoMigrate feature